mandeni/LytonProject/README.md

 APP could allow user to upload a video

-APP could have 3 different languages (English, French, Chinese)
+APP could have 3 different languages (English, French, Chinese) (fulfilled, same language as phone)

 APP could suggest "is this what you're looking for" if user is adding a tourist spot which is already added by someone else